Ethics and research integrity

 All Monash University researchers, including Graduate Research candidates, are required to comply with the Australian Code for the Responsible Conduct of Research.

-Expectations and requirements of the Code and Monash policies and procedures covers a large range of research activity, including aspects such as authorship, data management, supervision of research trainees, publication and dissemination of research findings, conflict of interest, and ethical clearances.
+Tthe Code and Monash policies and procedures cover a large range of research activity, including aspects such as authorship, data management, supervision of research trainees, publication and dissemination of research findings, conflict of interest, and ethical clearances.
+An overview is provided in the compulsory online research integrity induction module, which you can revisit at any time to refresh your memory.

 Within MADA research involving human participants or subjects may take many various forms, the majority of which will be considered low risk.
-Examples of research projects involving humans which may require an ethics clearance include:
+Examples of research projects that may require human ethics clearance include:

 - Use of interviews, focus groups or survey data